What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

 There are no additional costs attached to this course.
-You will need to bring a USB flash drive, your own pens to make your notes.

 When I've finished, what course can I do next?